})

 What should be considered when evaluating the site layout for security?

 It is important to identify poorly lit areas, spots with limited visibility, and locations that are hard to access, as these are often prime targets for unauthorised access.
+Enhancing these zones through lighting upgrades, additional monitoring, or physical barriers significantly improves overall site security.

 How can consulting with personnel improve construction site security?